Tom Walls: Later career

 Walls made an early foray into films in 1924 in a silent screen version of Tons of Money, though he did not reprise his stage role.
 When the talkies arrived, Walls moved his focus away from the theatre and into cinema.
 He directed seventeen films between 1930 and 1938, acting in most of them.
 He directed his last, Old Iron, at the end of the 1930s.
 In the 1930s, Walls and Lynn regularly appeared in the lists of the top ten British film stars.
 Walls usually outranked Lynn in the top ratings, because, in the words of the critic Jeffrey Richards, "everyone warmed to the old reprobate whereas the 'silly ass' was not to everyone's taste."

+Walls left Herbert Wilcox in the 1930s to be signed by Michael Balcon at Gaumont.
+He was given a strong contract, including the right of story and cast approval and the freedom to direct if he wished.
+Balcon later wrote "Walls and I were not great friends.
+In fact at that time I disliked him fiercely, and perhaps somewhat unreasonably.
+Every detailed point that arose out of the contract I contested and to every interview with me Tom Walls brought his lawyer...Our major disputes arose from casting problems, as Tom’s choices were not always made on acting ability."

+Balcon also claimed "Tom was basically a first-rate performer but, frankly, he did not understand films in any technical or creative sense and would not accept this fact because of his many successes in the early days of sound films."
+The producer felt that "first-class films could have emerged if only he placed himself in the hands of a competent director instead of believing he could do everything himself."